By: Phyllis Agran, MD, FAAP

 Observe all traffic signals and let the school crossing guard help you.

 Be sure to look all ways before crossing the street, and continue to watch for vehicles.
 Remind children drivers may not always see them.

-walking school bus by inviting families in your neighborhood to walk children to school together as a group.
+Consider starting a walking school bus by inviting families in your neighborhood to walk children to school together as a group.
 Adults may take turns walking with the group, so make sure each child knows the adults in their walking group.

-Tweens and teens: Walking to school safely
+Tweens and teens: walking to school safely

 For students walking to school without an adult, some points to consider: